-History Tours deliver a unique taste of Scotland.
-Feel the romance, follow in the footsteps of past Monarchs, and maybe even trace your ancestors.
+Our Scottish History Tours deliver a unique taste of Scotland.
+Feel the romance, follow in the footsteps of many past Monarchs, and maybe even trace your ancestors.

 Scotland Golf Tours

-If you are in need of a well earned break and have an interest in golf, then you can do no better than sample one of our Scotland Golf Tours.
+If you are in need of a well earned break and have an interest in golf, then you can do no better than sample one of our fabulous tours in the ‘home of golf’.